t01yo/ice-cream-calculator-android/README.md

 - Choose Ice Cream Flavour
 - Choose Ice Cream Size
 - Choose Ice Cream Toppings

+# To-Do
+- Change the checkbox and radio buttons to images

 # License
 This project is licensed under the MIT License